 My favourite part of the Petronas Towers – the Suria KLCC Shopping Centre!
 It is absolutely an amazing Place to go shopping!
 Plenty of branded shops and various restaurants are waiting to be conquered by your credit card 😀

 Menara KL Tower

 How to get here?
-You can climb the hill or take a Grab-ber, as we did!
+You can climb the hill or take a Grab, as we did!
 It was 35° outside which is definitely not the best hiking temperature!
-It will cost you less than 2 € and 10 minutes from the city center, so go for Grab-ber.
+It will cost you less than 2 € and 10 minutes from the city centre, so go for Grab taxi.